Mineral wool: Kaowool

 Kaowool is a type of high-temperature mineral wool made from the mineral kaolin.
 It was one of the first types of high-temperature mineral wool invented and has been used into the 21st century.
 It can withstand temperatures close to 1650 C.

 Manufacture

-Stone wool is a furnace product of molten rock at a temperature of about 1600 °C through which a stream of air or steam is blown.
+Stone wool is a furnace product of molten rock at a temperature of about 1600°C through which a stream of air or steam is blown.
 More advanced production techniques are based on spinning molten rock in high-speed spinning heads somewhat like the process used to produce cotton candy.
-The final product is a mass of fine, intertwined fibres with a typical diameter of 2 to 6 micrometers.
+The final product is a mass of fine, intertwined fibers with a typical diameter of 2 to 6 micrometers.
 Mineral wool may contain a binder, often a terpolymer, and an oil to reduce dusting.

 Use

 Though the individual fibers conduct heat very well, when pressed into rolls and sheets, their ability to partition air makes them excellent insulators and sound absorbers.
 Though not immune to the effects of a sufficiently hot fire, the fire resistance of fiberglass, stone wool, and ceramic fibers makes them common building materials when passive fire protection is required, being used as spray fireproofing, in stud cavities in drywall assemblies and as packing materials in firestops.

 Other uses are in resin bonded panels, as filler in compounds for gaskets, in brake pads, in plastics in the automotive industry, as a filtering medium, and as a growth medium in hydroponics.

 Mineral fibers are produced in the same way, without binder.
 The fiber as such is used as a raw material for its reinforcing purposes in various applications, such as friction materials, gaskets, plastics, and coatings.